Langworth

 Langworth is a small village in the West Lindsey district of Lincolnshire, England.
-It is situated 6 mi north-east from the city and county town of Lincoln, and on the A158 road Lincoln to Skegness road.
+It is situated 6 mi north-east from the city and county town of Lincoln, and on the A158 Lincoln to Skegness road.
 It is in the civil parish of Barlings.

 Community

-The village has two public houses and two garages.
+The village has one public house and two garages.

-Langworth railway station, on the Great Central Railway Grimsby to Lincoln line, has closed, but the line still runs through the village, crossing the A158.
+The Langworth railway station, on the Great Central Railway Grimsby to Lincoln line, has closed, but the line still runs through the village, crossing the A158.

 The village is in an area prone to flooding.
 The Environment Agency gives flood warnings for the Barlings Eau waterway, which runs just north-west of the village.
 Particularly extensive flooding occurred in 2007.